Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Description ==
-Adds a modern author info box at the end of your posts and implements local avatars.
+Adds a modern customizable author info box at the end of your posts and implements support for local avatars.
 This plugin is available in German and English language.

 == Features ==
 * Adds author box at the end of posts